xw48/xw48.github.io/_pages/about.md

   <li>(09/2024) One paper on software privacy compliance is accepted to USENIX Security 2025.</li>
   <li>(08/2024) I will serve as a PC member of AsiaCCS 2025.</li>
   <li>(08/2024) I will serve as a PC member of USENIX Security 2025.</li>
-  <li>(05/2024) Together with colleagues at FAU, USF, and FIU, we provided a 9-day hands-on training for developing a workforce in secure, resilient cyber-physical energy systems.</li>
+  <li>(05/2024) Together with colleagues at FAU, USF, and FIU, we provided a 9-day summer training for secure, resilient cyber-physical energy systems.</li>
   <li>(05/2024) One paper on the privacy compliance risks of the software supply chain is accepted to USENIX Security 2024.
 Congrats to Yifan and Zhaojie.</li>
   <li>(03/2024) One paper on a new authentication method for voice-enabled IoT devices is accepted to IoT-J. Congrats to Sungbin (Bill).</li>
   <li>(02/2024) One paper on the analysis of fake evidence (or misinformation) supply chains is accepted to EuroS&P 2024.
 Congrats to Zhaojie and Jingzhou.</li>